GSA/data/README.md

 ### .gov domains

-You can view or download a complete list of `.gov` domains, as taken on **December 1, 2014**.
-There are around 5,300 of them.
+You can view or download a complete list of `.gov` domains:
+   * As taken on **December 1, 2014** there were around 5,300 of them
+   * The most recently snapshot is from **March 15, 2015** with a similar count.

 This list includes the federal government's executive, legislative, and judicial branches -- as well as states, territories, cities, counties, and native tribes.